Use of Grant Funds

 - they must be identified as retroactive expenses and justification provided at the time of submission of the original application;

-- they must relate to a project grant application which has been approved for funding; and
+- they must relate to a CCI grant application that has been approved for funding; and

-- the cost must be incurred between the submission date of the original application and the official start date of the approved project.
+- the cost must be incurred between the submission date of the original application and the official start date of the approved grant.

-Stipend: Financial support given to a recipient of a training award, or provided by a grantee to a trainee, to support them while they are working on their research thesis and/or gaining research experience.
+Stipend: Financial support given to recipients of a training award, or provided by the authorized representative to trainees, to support them while they are working on applied research projects.

 - Stipends to visiting researchers up to a maximum of $2,000 per month for up to 125 days per year, not including travel and subsistence costs (NSERC only).

-* The Agencies defer to the Canada Revenue Agency for all taxation-related questions.
+* The Agency defers to the Canada Revenue Agency for all taxation-related questions.

 - Persons paid from Agency grants are not considered Agency employees, scholars or fellows.

-- Institutional non-discretionary benefits normally include long- and short-term disability insurance; life insurance; pension benefits; medical, vision and dental care benefits; and parental leave.
-Institutional non-discretionary benefits must not contravene Agency guidelines.
+- The institution’s non-discretionary benefits normally include long and short-term disability insurance; life insurance; pension benefits; medical, vision and dental care benefits; and parental leave.
+The institution’s non-discretionary benefits must not contravene the Agency’s guidelines.

 - Clerical salaries directly related to dissemination activities, including manuscript preparation.

 - Consulting fees (must be reported among the “Operating, Equipment and Supplies” expenses [see below]).